 In the nineteenth century, the UK was characterised by high levels of income inequality.
 However, from the start of the twentieth century until 1978, there was a steady fall in inequality and reduction in poverty (both relative and absolute).
 However, the 1980s saw a sharp rise in inequality which has not been reversed in the 1990s and 2000s.

 - Welfare state – benefits for the unemployed, sick

 - Erosion of class privileges

-- Improvement in universal education
+- Improvement in universal education and universal health care.

 From mid-1970s to late 1990s, there was a sharp reversal in income inequality, especially the top 1% saw a marked increase in the share of overall income.
 This was because:

 - Growth of financial sector and growth in wages for high earners